The-Crimson-Pizza/Tv-Tracker-Kotlin/README.md

 ---

-<p align="center"> App to keep track of your tv shows.
-[Tv Tracker](https://github.com/The-Crimson-Pizza/Tv-Tracker) Kotlin fork.
+<p align="center"> App to keep track of your tv shows. <a href="https://github.com/The-Crimson-Pizza/Tv-Tracker">Tv Tracker</a> Kotlin fork.
     <br>
 </p>